ImAKappa/pftp/docs/docs/index.md

 # Introduction

-This short tutorial series will help you go from **zero** programming experience to writing Python scripts that can:
+This short tutorial series will help you go from **zero** programming experience to writing Python scripts that can solve your indecision, to scripts that can help organize your files and folders.

+Here's a complete list of the projects we will complete:

+Misc:

+1. Solve your indecision by writing a program that will choose for you

+Text:

+1. Formatting (Title/lower/upper case, trim spaces, etc),
+2. Descriptive stats (word and character count, frequency of words, repetitiveness)

+Numbers:

+1. Custom formulas

+Internet

+1. Remind yourself to stay hydrated with refreshing water facts
+2. Keep track of updates to specific websites

+Files and Folders

+1. Clean up file names
+1. Combine zip files
+2. Generate a report of all files that were modified recently in a folder, with support for filters and sorting
-1. Organize your messy `Downloads` folder
+3. Organize your messy `Downloads` folder

 ## Prerequisites